prattcmp/OpenJournal/README.md

 # OpenJournal
 A free, easy-to-use journal.

-Updates every day so you can jot down your thoughts and forget about the rest.
 Just start typing and it takes care of the rest.

 Currently only supported on Mac OS